Compare online current accounts

 There are several advantages to online current accounts:

 - Access to your funds 24/7.
 Online current accounts let you deposit and withdraw funds at any time.
-Having such flexible control of your money can be very useful if you need to make payments outside the hours of a traditional bank, for example, to make international transfers
+Having such flexible control of your money can be very useful if you need to make payments outside the hours of a traditional bank, for example, to make international transfers.

 - Rewards.
 Look out for current accounts that offer incentives for switching to them.
 Many online banks partner with retailers and have regular money-saving offers.
 Also, shop around for cashback schemes that reward you as you spend.

-If you’re planning to open an online-only current account, it’s important to be aware that there may be certain features which aren’t available to you.
-Many online banks don’t offer mortgages or business accounts.
+If you’re planning to open an online current account, it’s important to be aware that there may be certain features which aren’t available to you.
+Many digital banks don’t offer mortgages or business accounts.
 By not being able to bundle together such financial products with your current account, you could miss out on lower rates of interest in the future.
 Be sure to check if there are any account restrictions, such as how many ATM withdrawals you can make a month.
 Cheque facilities are not usually offered with these types of accounts.

 When comparing online current accounts, be aware that your money might not have the same protection as it would with traditional banks.
 That’s because not every digital bank is licenced in the same way.
 A good starting point could be to check if a bank has been granted a European banking licence.
 If you’re unsure, look for information on the bank’s website or ask the bank directly about how your money will be protected.